cole-brokamp/support/other_support_brokamp.md

 Major Goals: Ascertain and enroll 800 African American mothers with newborn babies along with available fathers and siblings and develop polygenic risk scores and incorporate them into genomic risk estimates for Asthma, Atopic Dermatitis, Obesity, Hypertension, Hypercholesterolemia, Premature Birth, and Breast Cancer.
 We will cope with the ethics of returning results and for selected situations intervene for mitigate risk.
 Status of Support: Active
 Project Number: U01HG011172
-Name of PD/PI: Harley J
+Name of PD/PI: Prows C
-Source of Support: NIH
+Source of Support: NIH/NHGRI
 Primary Place of Performance: Cincinnati Children's Hospital Medical Center
 Project/Proposal Start and End Date: 07/2020 — 04/2025
 Total Award Amount: $6,965,522